kimlvis31/AutoTradeMachine_Eta/README.md

     <Summary><b><i> PIP (Potential Investment Plan) </b></i></Summary>
     <img src="./docs/pip0.png" width="750" height="440">
     <img src="./docs/pip1.png" width="750" height="440">

+    This is the central hub of all the indicators in which the currency analysis finally generates any interpretable output.
     </Details>

   </Defails>

 * <Details>
   <Summary><b><i> Trade Control Configuration </b></i></Summary>

-  Trade Control Configuration lets the user to determine which

   <img src="./docs/tradecontrol.png" width="750" height="440">

+  Trade Control is a process in which generated analysis outputs from the currency analysis are converted into trade orders under a pre-defined scenarios and rules.

   * <Details>
     <Summary><b><i> TS (Trading Scenario) </b></i></Summary>

-    contents
+    This is a very primitive type of trade control method.
+Its idea is extremely simple.
+The user configures each step of a trade cycle (from position enterance to exit).
     </Details>

   * <Details>
     <Summary><b><i> RQPM (Remaining Quantity Percentage Map) </b></i></Summary>

-    contents
+    This is a more advanced model of Trading Scenario.
+Its fundamental idea is the same.

     </Details>

   </Defails>

 * <Details>
   <Summary><b><i> Account Control Configuration </b></i></Summary>

-  Account Control Configuration lets the user to determine how to to invest in a specific asset.
-This is done by setting the four major parameters - Assumed Ratio, Priority, Maximum Allocated Balance, and Allocation Ratio.

   <img src="./docs/accountcontrol.png" width="750" height="440">

+  By setting the four major parameters below, the user can proportionalize their investment portfolio.
-  * [Asset] Allocation Ratio
+  * [Asset] Allocation Ratio - This variable determines the amount of asset balance to use for trading.
-  * [Position] Assumed Ratio
+  * [Position] Assumed Ratio - This variable determines the amount of asset balance to use for the specific position.
-  * [Position] Priority
+  * [Position] Priority - This variable determines which position to prioritize, when the amount of remaining asset balance is not enough to provide for all of the positions.
+(This occurs when the sum of Assumed Ratio exceeds 100%).
-  * [Position] Maximum Allocated Balance
+  * [Position] Maximum Allocated Balance - This variable determines the maximum amount of asset balance to allocate for a specific position.

   </Defails>

-Fdsada

 ---